-- Treatment of incontinence will reduce reliance on pads and products as currently the number of individuals requiring a pad is increasing year on year (Wagg et al 2008). - Providing and procuring in line with the procurement strategy, facilitating a cost-effective approach to purchasing continence pads (NHSE 2016). - Treating overactive bladder syndrome in women produces Quality Adjusted Life Years (QALY's) gains and can reduce reliance upon containment products (Phillips et al 2015). - Low-cost community interventions e.g., lifestyle interventions, can cut pad usage by 50% (Imamura M et al 2010) - Cost of pelvic floor interventions and bladder retraining is offset by a reduction in product usage (Demaagd and Davenport 2012; Borrie 2002) - The multiprofessional approach to care must involve Occupational Therapy, Physiotherapy and other disciplines (such as Learning Disability or Mental Health Nurses) as required, as this can support individualised toileting programmes, support patients with functional incontinence and help to reduce reliance on and costs of high absorbency containment products (Spencer et al 2017).
+- Treatment of incontinence will reduce reliance on products and products as currently the number of individuals requiring a product is increasing year on year (Wagg et al 2008; Murphy et al 2018). - Providing and procuring in line with the procurement strategy, facilitating a cost-effective approach to purchasing continence products (NHSE 2016). - Treating overactive bladder syndrome in women produces Quality Adjusted Life Years (QALY's) gains and can reduce reliance upon containment products (Phillips et al 2015). - Low-cost community interventions e.g., lifestyle interventions, can cut product usage by 50% (Imamura M et al 2010) - Cost of pelvic floor interventions and bladder retraining is offset by a reduction in product usage (Demaagd and Davenport 2012; Borrie 2002)

-Providing a mixture of devices and pads is preferred by users and reduces the number of pads used (Macaulay et al, 2014)
+- The multiprofessional approach to care must involve Occupational Therapy, Physiotherapy, and other disciplines (such as Learning Disability or Mental Health Nurses) as required, as this can support individualised toileting programmes, support patients with functional incontinence and help to reduce reliance on and costs of high absorbency containment products (Spencer et al 2017). - Providing a mixture of devices and products is preferred by users and reduces the number of products used (Macaulay et al, 2014)